What is ferrocement?

 Why doesn't this website sell ferrocement or have advertisements?

-The caretaker of this website has built five ferrocement houses, helped on five or six more, and is the product of a large rural neighborhood.
+The caretaker of this website has built several ferrocement houses, helped on several more, and is the product of a large rural neighborhood which experimented with ferrocement for over three decades.
 The region has frequent fires and earthquakes and techniques of ferrocement became part of the culture there in the 1950's.
-Many veterans inspected construction then.
+Older veterans inspected and encouraged construction during the earlier period.
 They knew ferrocement had helped conclude the war and were eager to assist an indigenous and vital young industry.
 Artistic and practical were blended.
 The goal was housing for everyone.
 Fire, hurricane and earthquake; no problem.
+Though ferrocement can be damaged by baking with high heat, it does not ignite and become fuel for the fire.
+The original advertisement was, "Ferrocement, won't rust, rot, or burn."

 How did ferrocement help terminate the second world war?